-If your home has the Nest Thermostat you probably heard about the recent issues and may be living in fear of being left without heat in the dead of winter.
+If your home is running on the Nest Thermostat you probably heard about the recent issues and may be living in fear of being left without heat in the dead of winter.

 But fear no more!

-For additional information, visit Nest Support page.
+For additional information, go to their Nest Support page.
 For a more basic overview, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later may have some issues, including becoming unresponsive, not correctly charging the battery, or shutting down completely.
-Nest suggests recharging and restarting your thermostat to rectify the problem and get it up and running again.
+Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not correctly charging the battery, or shutting down completely.
+Nest suggests recharging and restarting your thermostat to rectify the issue and get it up and going again.

 - the thermostat’s animated properties are slower than usual